TUDelft-CS4110-2018/Tainting/README.md

 ../../../pin -t obj-intel64/strace.dylib -- ./a.out
 ```

-then provides me with a list of all system calls made by the executable:
+then provides me with a list of all system calls made by the executable (also check out the other manual examples such as instruction counting!):

 ```
 cat strace.out